South Carolina Residential Lease Agreement

 Can you withhold rent for repairs in South Carolina?

-No, South Carolina does not automatically provide a right to withhold rent for repairs, but tenants may pursue certain legal remedies under the law (SC Code § 27-40-610).
+No, South Carolina law does not give tenants an automatic right to withhold rent for repairs.
+With that in mind, tenants may pursue certain legal remedies if the landlord fails to make required repairs after proper notice, including, in some cases, termination (S.C.
+Code Ann. § 27-40-610).